TFL Rules

 R.6 -- The first round of the TFL playoffs (NFL Week 15) will pit the No. 2 vs. No. 3 seeded teams in both conferences.
 The winners advance to the semifinals (NFL Week 16) against the No. 1 seed in their respective conferences.
 Winners of the conference championship games advance to the Sweeney Bowl (NFL Week 17).
 The third-place and fifth-place games are also contested during the NFL's Week 17.

 R.7 -- Most teams not making the Sweeney Bowl Tournament participate in the eight-team Pee Wee Bowl Tournament.
 They shall be seeded using the same criteria in R.4 without any concern for conference.
 The two TFL teams finishing with the worst record each season do not advance to any playoffs.
-Seeding ties are broken by the same criteria used in R.4.
+Seeding ties are broken by the same criteria used in R.4 (total points if they played once; head-to-head if they played twice).
 The quarterfinals take place in Week 15, the semifinals in Week 16, and the championship in Week 17.
 The eight Pee Wee Tournament teams will play during all three weeks with the ninth, eleventh and thirteenth-place games also taking place on Week 17.

 R.8 -- In the event any playoff game ends in a tie, the tiebreakers are: 1) Most yards passing, rushing and receiving combined by starters; 2) Most total yards passing by starting QB; 3) Most total yards rushing by starting QB/RBs/WRs; 4) Most total yards receiving by starting RBs/WRs; 5) Best of three coin flip.